-Psychological wellbeing within the profession is rarely spoken about.
 The Bar Council are seeking to address and support the challenges facing the profession.
 You can access support by visiting the Bar Council’s Wellbeing page.
-This is supported by the Inns, the BSB and Bar Council plus other legal workplaces and is there to assist all within law with their mental health and wellbeing.
-There is advice and information on helplines and can help you if you require additional support and advice during these times.
+This is supported by the Inns, the Bar Standards Board and Bar Council plus other legal workplaces and is there to assist all within law with their mental health and wellbeing.
+There is advice and information on helplines which can help you if you require additional support and advice during these times.

 Wellbeing at the self-employed Bar

 Are you feeling stressed or overwhelmed?
 The pressures of life at the self-employed Bar can be challenging.
 If you are looking for support, the Assistance Programme can offer confidential help.
 The Bar Council, Institute of Barristers’ Clerks (‘IBC’) and the Legal Practice Managers’ Association (‘LPMA’) provide an Assistance Programme to all self-employed barristers with a practising certificate as well as members of the IBC and LPMA.
 BMIF kindly fund use of this Service by self-employed barristers.

 LawCare is a registered charity, completely independent of the legal professional bodies.
 They are funded by contributions from legal professional bodies and donations from individuals and legal practices.
 They are there to listen and offer emotional support to those working within the legal community.
 They can also signpost you to other support agencies.
 LawCare runs a peer supporters programme offering one-to-one support.
 They have around 100 peer supporters, all volunteers who have first-hand experience of working in the law and may have been through difficult times themselves.
 They also offer support, encouragement and mentoring on a range of different issues such as alcohol addiction, stress and anxiety.
 LawCare can also provide useful information, resources and factsheets.